Albashiry/SASS_Practical/README.md

 ﻿# SASS_Practical
-# A simple web page template using SASS
+## A simple web page template using SASS principles